NeighbourWise-AI/GenAI_DBSCAN_SARIMAX/README.md

 ## 🎯 Goal

-To add spatial intelligence and temporal forecasting to the NeighbourWise AI platform — transforming raw location data into actionable, explainable neighborhood insights powered by DBSCAN clustering, SARIMAX forecasting, and GenAI narratives.
+To add spatial intelligence and temporal forecasting to the NeighborWise AI platform — transforming raw location data into actionable, explainable neighborhood insights powered by DBSCAN clustering, SARIMAX forecasting, and GenAI narratives.

 ---